holoviz/panel/doc/getting_started/installation.md

 ::::

 :::{important}
 Is Panel installed together with JupyterLab/Jupyter Notebook in your working environment?
-If not, you need to make sure that `pyviz_comms` is explicitly installed next to JupyterLab/Jupyter Notebook (`conda install pyviz_comms` or `pip install pyviz-comms`) for bi-directional communication to be fully working.
+If not, you need to make sure that `pyviz_comms` is explicitly installed in the same environment as JupyterLab/Jupyter Notebook (`conda install pyviz_comms` or `pip install pyviz-comms`) for bi-directional communication to be fully working.
 :::

 :::{seealso}